Transhuman Space

-Transhuman Space (THS) is a role-playing game by David Pulver, published by Steve Jackson Games as part of the "Powered by GURPS" (Generic Universal Role-Playing System) line.
+Transhuman Space is a role-playing game written by David Pulver, and published in 2002 by Steve Jackson Games.
+It is part of the "Powered by GURPS" (Generic Universal Role-Playing System) line.
 Set in the year 2100, humanity has begun to colonize the Solar System.
 The pursuit of transhumanism is now in full swing, as more and more people reach fully posthuman states.

-Transhuman Space was one of the first role-playing games to tackle postcyberpunk and transhumanist themes.
 In 2002, the Transhuman Space adventure "Orbital Decay" received an Origins Award nomination for Best Role-Playing Game Adventure.
 Transhuman Space won the 2003 Grog d'Or Award for Best Role-playing Game, Game Line or RPG Setting.

 Setting

 The game assumes that no cataclysm — natural or human-induced — swept Earth in the 21st century.
 Instead, constant developments in information technology, genetic engineering, nanotechnology and nuclear physics generally improved condition of the average human life.
 Plagues of the 20th century (like cancer or AIDS) have been suppressed, the ozone layer is being restored and Earth's ecosystems are recovering (although thermal emission by fusion power plants poses an environmental threat—albeit a much lesser one than previous sources of energy).
 Thanks to modern medicine humans live biblical timespans surrounded by various artificially intelligent helper applications and robots (cybershells), sensory experience broadcasts (future TV) and cyberspace telepresence.
 Thanks to cheap and clean fusion energy humanity has power to fuel all these wonders, restore and transform its home planet and finally settle on other heavenly bodies.

 Human genetic engineering has advanced to the point that anyone—single individuals, same-sex couples, groups of three or more—can reproduce.
 The embryos can be allowed to be developed naturally, or they can undergo three levels of tinkering: